-To discover all of the possibilities make sure to navigate to Approval Settings either from one of your existing Workspaces, or from the Dashboard.
+To discover all of the possibilities make sure to navigate to approval settings from your Workspace settings:

-There are 4 ( four ) types of Approval Workflows, each with its charm and twist to it, so don't take your eyes off the screen, and buckle up for the information highway!
+There are 4 types of approval workflows, each with its charm and twist to it, so don't take your eyes off the screen, and buckle up for the information highway!

-If you use the No Approval Workflow nobody has to approve your posts, nobody can do it even if they tried it, check it out for yourself.
+If you use the no approval workflow nobody has to approve your posts, nobody can do it even if they tried it: